Tjofil/Text_file_compression_tool/docs/index.md

 return huffmanMap;
 ```

-## Serialization of binary codes into a output text file
+## Serialization of binary codes into an output text file

 The idea behind this procedure is extremely simple, we iterate through the result codes of the LZW algorithm, the corresponding Huffman equivalents that are of type string are being mapped and bit by bit (character by character) _printed_ into the characters that are ending up in the output file.